 Lifestyle Redesign® Program for Residents of Assisted Living Communities

 In addition to OT 650 (Development of Adaptive Skills) and OT 651 (Adaptation and Disability), which helped her understand the occupational science literature and develop her ideas, Tina Yang completed PPD 599 (directed research in Special Topics at the USC School of Policy, Planning, and Development), which offered knowledge in how to navigate the nonprofit organization and GSBA 599 (directed research in Special Topics at the USC Marshall School of Business), which prepared her to market herself and her residency project to consumers.
 Her residency was at a nonprofit assisted living community, where she examined first-hand the needs of older adults with multiple physical challenges.
 Dr. Yang developed a Lifestyle Redesign® program for residents of assisted living communities to better address the unique needs of the frail elderly population.
-Recently, she secured a position as Director of Rehabilitation at a large Senior Citizen Facility.
+Recently, she secured a position as Director of Rehabilitation at a large senior living facility.

 Development of an Introductory Occupational Science Course

 Samia Rafeedie was interested in pursuing a career as an educator.
 In addition to OT 650 (Development of Adaptive Skills) and OT 583 (Lifestyle Redesign®), she took PPD 545 (Policy, Planning and Development course — Human Behavior in Public Organizations) and EDHP 587 (Higher and Post-Secondary Education course at the USC Rossier School of Education — Field Work in Higher, Adult, and Professional Education).
-Dr. Rafeedie completed her residency at the Ohio State University Department of Occupational Therapy, where she developed her skills as an instructor.
+Dr. Rafeedie completed her residency at The Ohio State University Department of Occupational Therapy, where she developed her skills as an instructor.
 With this first-hand experience in higher education, she better understood individual, group and organizational behaviors and thus was able to develop the course material for her project.
 The project addressed how occupational science informs practice, and was designed as an introductory course for occupational therapy students.

 Re-green: A Lifestyle Redesign® Wellness Program for Environmental Sustainability

-Inspired by her residency at the USC Faculty Practice, where she worked with weight management clients using Lifestyle Redesign® principles, Camille Dieterle applied the same approach to helping people adopt a more eco-friendly way of everyday living in the workplace and at home.
+Inspired by her residency at the USC Occupational Therapy Faculty Practice, where she worked with weight management clients using Lifestyle Redesign® principles, Camille Dieterle applied the same approaches to helping people adopt more eco-friendly ways of everyday living in the workplace and at home.
 Her project, Re-green: A Lifestyle Redesign® Wellness Program for Environmental Sustainability, targeted the USC community and included an hour-long workshop on “Going Green” and an 8-week series, “Green Lifestyle Redesign®.”
 The project considered more sustainable choices across the modules of food, waste, happiness, chemicals, transportation and time use, energy and water and nature as stress relief.
 Dr. Dieterle’s coursework included BUCO 533 (at the USC Marshall School of Business — Managing Communication in Organizations), which helped her develop strategies to establish a program that is delivered to numerous departments across a large organization, and GSBA 520 (at the USC Marshall School of Business — Business Fundamentals for Non-Business Professionals).